London, Chatham and Dover Railway: Formation of the South Eastern and Chatham Railway

 On 1 January 1899, the South Eastern and Chatham Railways Joint Management Committee was formed to oversee joint working.
-On 5 August 1899, the South Eastern and London, Chatham and Dover Railway Companies Act was passed, which resulted in the formation of the South Eastern and Chatham Railway (SE&CR).
+On 5 August 1899, the South Eastern and London, Chatham and Dover Railways Act 1899 (62 & 63 Vict. c. clxviii) was passed, which resulted in the formation of the South Eastern and Chatham Railway (SE&CR).
 This was not a true merger since each company kept its individual board of directors within the organisation.

 The rolling stock and steamboats of the two companies were thereafter worked as one concern.
 Some rationalisation of competing stations occurred but it was not fully resolved.
 Between 1902 and 1904, connections were built to allow LCDR trains through running on ex-SER lines, notably in the Bickley area where the two main lines crossed.
 The rationalisation of the lines in Thanet to create a line which ran through from Margate via Ramsgate to Minster did not take place until after the grouping.
 In 1936 the former tunnel to Ramsgate Harbour became part of the Tunnel Railway underground railway system linking Ramsgate beach to Hereson Road, near Dumpton Park mainline station.

 In 1923, the LCDR and the South Eastern Railway (SER), the London, Brighton and South Coast Railway (LBSCR), and the London and South Western Railway (LSWR) were joined to form the Southern Railway.